-If you're running Windows 10 in S mode, some of the features of the Windows Security interface will be a little different.
-Windows 10 in S mode is streamlined for tighter security, so the Virus & threat protection area has fewer options than those described here.
-This is because the built-in security of Windows 10 in S mode automatically prevents viruses and other threats from running on your device.
-Additionally, devices running Windows 10 in S mode receive security updates automatically.
+If you're running Windows in S mode it's streamlined for tighter security, so the Virus & threat protection area has fewer options than those described here.
+This is because the built-in security of Windows in S mode automatically prevents viruses and other threats from running on your device.

-In previous versions of Windows 10, Windows Security is called Windows Defender Security Center.
+In early versions of Windows 10, Windows Security is called Windows Defender Security Center.

 Virus & threat protection in Windows Security helps you scan for threats on your device.
 You can also run different types of scans, see the results of your previous virus and threat scans, and get the latest protection offered by Microsoft Defender Antivirus.